cazamedia/cazamedia/README.md

   + Make sure that you properly enable *FOREIGN KEY* support in SQLite using ***PRAGMA foreign_keys=ON***; otherwise, you could inadvertently corrupt your data.
   + **IMPORTANT**: SQLite Isolation levels do not to queries executed on the same connection!
 In other words, there's no isolation in that case.
 + SQLite supports in memory databases which, optionally, may be saved and loaded from persistent storage.
 (Don't forget the integrity check on load as per above!)
++ SQLite does not support as many data types as PostgreSQL nor is it as strict.
+However, if, like me, you've grown accustomed to the broad spectrum of PostgreSQL data types, consider using Python.
+Python's [pickle](https://docs.python.org/3/library/pickle.html) module along with the Python SQLite3 module's [converter](https://docs.python.org/3/library/sqlite3.html#sqlite3.PARSE_DECLTYPES) functionality can essentially enable support for additional types equivalent to many of those in Postgres like UUIDs, timestamptz, hstore, etc.
 + SQLiteStudio is a nice GUI for working with SQLite databases.
 Try it yourself 😄!
 + PostgreSQL, at this time, does not appear to support *memory*-only database tables.
 There are various approaches to tackle this limitation but an easy one appears to be to simply use a CTE (*Common Table Expression*) with data obtained from the desired source.
 For example: